Domestic Violence Attorney

-If you are charged with domestic battery, whether true or not, it is possible that you will be arrested and charged.
-The police will speak to both parties.
-This is a difficult position for a person charged with domestic violence to be in because the smartest thing they can do is remain silent to protect themselves against future stress and aggravation.
+If you are charged with domestic battery, whether true or not, it is possible that you will be arrested.
+When the complaint is made, the police will speak to both parties.
+This is a difficult position for a person charged with domestic violence to be in because the smartest thing they can do is remain silent.
 In the moment, this is the hardest thing to do because you want to explain your side of what happened.
 Fight this urge and remain silent.
 In my experience, if a female is the victim, the police will most likely believe her version of events, or, in an abundance of caution and to protect themselves from liability and responsibility, remove the male or other female accused from the home.

 Sometimes, the police will encourage the accused to find somewhere else to stay for the night so the situation can cool down.
 Even if you are the owner of the home or your name is on the lease, you will likely be asked to leave the property.
 If you refuse, you will likely be arrested.
 If an arrest is made, you will be taken to jail and not released until you see a judge and have a bond hearing.
 While the police have the authority to release individuals on bond from the police station, they will not do so with domestic violence charges.
 You will likely be held overnight before you can see a judge the next day.
 When you do see a judge, be prepared to post a cash bond.
 The amount of this bond will depend on your criminal history and the facts surrounding your arrest.
 This amount could range from $100 to thousands of dollars or being held “no bail” meaning you will not be released during your entire case.
 After your bond hearing you will be given a court date where your appearance is required.